malcolmosh/malcolmosh/Readme.md

 🎺 💾 🎺 💾 🎺 💾 🎺 💾

 Bonjour!
-I’m a graduate student from HEC Montréal in business intelligence & data science.
+I’m a graduate student in business intelligence & data science at HEC Montréal.
 I’ve helped bring multiple projects to life in the Québec creative and cultural world over the past few years.
 Up to August 2021, I was program manager at Zu Montreal, an incubator for entertainment and technology startups.